ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 Rules are declared in Python, simplified with IDE code completion.
 The screen below shows the 5 rules for **Check Credit Logic.**

-Instead of entering then, we simulate this as follows:
+Instead of entering them, we simulate this as follows:

 **1. Stop the Server**